Background pattern

 • Chest pain, swelling.

-• Liver toxicity, elevated levels of liver enzymes, jaundice (yellow discoloration of skin and eyes).
+• Liver toxicity, elevated liver enzymes, jaundice (yellowing of the skin and eyes).

 • Decreased libido.